scharan/scharan.cs.ucr.edu/source/about/index.markdown

 <a name="bio">Biography</a>
 ------------

 Sai Charan is a researcher, [programmer](http://www.paulgraham.com/head.html), [hacker](http://en.wikipedia.org/wiki/Hacker_(programmer_subculture\)) & 'tinkerer'.
 He loves to build things &amp; break things ([constructively](http://www.paulgraham.com/gh.html), of course!).
 In the past, he has held full-time positions as an R&amp;D Software Engineer with [Nokia](http://www.nokia.com/) &amp; a Senior Software Engineer at [Yahoo!
 Inc](http://smallbusiness.yahoo.com/).
+He spent the summer of 2013 as a Researcher (intern) at Microsoft, Redmond.
 Sai's professional experience spans resource constrained mobile platforms to the unconstrained enterprise elastic cloud.
 He has extensive experience with mobile development, design &amp; integration of web services for the mobile platforms, performance tuning &amp; search technologies.
 He has also worked on enterprise payment systems, enterprise application security, [HTML generation technologies](http://en.wikipedia.org/wiki/RTML) &amp; small business portal design &amp; development.

 Currently, Sai is now pursuing a doctorate with the <a href="http://www.cs.ucr.edu/index.php">Department of Computer Science</a> at <a href="http://www.ucr.edu">University of California, Riverside</a>.
 His advisor is <a href="http://www.cs.ucr.edu/~gupta/">Prof. Rajiv Gupta</a>.